cargo-prebuilt/cargo-prebuilt/README.md

 - When using a crate version it must be the exact semver version.
 - Does not use *cargo install* as a backup.
-- Error messages may be confusing or missing.